About r/Ceramic3Dprinting

 The community at a glance

-r/Ceramic3Dprinting is a Subreddit for Artists and 3D Printers with roughly 14K members.
+r/Ceramic3Dprinting is a Subreddit for Artists and 3D Printers with roughly 15K members.
 It has been around since 2020.
 It uses a forum format for communication.
+On the Hive Index it ranks #10 in the 3D Printing communities list.

 Community Topics